NVIDIA/aistore/docs/etl.md

     ENTRYPOINT [ "/code/server.py", "--listen", "0.0.0.0", "--port", "80" ]
     ```

-    Once we have the docker file we must build it and publish it to some [Docker Registry](https://docs.docker.com/registry/) so that our Kubernetes cluster can pull this image later.
+    Once we have the docker file, we must build it and publish it to some [Docker Registry](https://docs.docker.com/registry/) so that our Kubernetes cluster can pull this image later.
     In this example, we will use [quay.io](https://quay.io/) Docker Registry.

     ```console